lichen-lab/lichen-lab.github.io/pages/opening.md

 title: Opening positions
 ---

-### Multiple positions for PhDs in Computer Science/Bioinformatics
+### PhD positions in Computer Science/Bioinformatics

-Dr. Li Chen’s bioinformatics group at Department of Biostatistics and Health Data Science, Indiana University School of Medicine (https://lichen-lab.github.io/) is currently recruiting PhD students in Bioinformatics with focus on developing data science approaches with applications to genomics and genetics.
-Based on the students’ qualification, the academic home department of the PhD position will be either at [Department of Computer Science at Indiana University Bloomington campus] (https://cs.indiana.edu/) or at [Department of BioHealth Informatics at Indiana University Indianapolis campus] (https://soic.iupui.edu/biohealth/graduate/bioinformatics/phd/).
+My group is currently recruiting PhD students in Bioinformatics with focus on developing data science approaches with applications to genomics and genetics.
+Based on the students’ qualification, the academic home department of the PhD position will be either at [Department of Computer Science at Indiana University Bloomington campus](https://cs.indiana.edu/) or at [Department of BioHealth Informatics at Indiana University Indianapolis campus](https://soic.iupui.edu/biohealth/graduate/bioinformatics/phd/).

 #### Qualification requirement